-21 Because this claim relates to EO2's conflict with the INA, we leave open whether and in what circumstances the President may suspend entry under his inherent powers as commander-in-chief or in a time of national emergency.
+We conclude Plaintiffs are likely to suffer irreparable harm in the absence of inherent powers as commander-in-chief or in a time of national emergency.
 See, e.g., Legal Assistance for Vietnamese Asylum Seekers, 45 F.3d at 473.